Find your push with up to $800 off Peloton Treads. Shop Treads

 Are Complex Carbohydrates Good During a Workout?

-As great as complex carbohydrates are for your diet and fitness regimen at large, you’re probably better off eating them before or after a workout rather than mid-sweat-sesh.
+As great as complex carbohydrates are for your diet and fitness regimen at large, you’re probably better off eating them before or after a workout and opting for simple carbs mid-sweat-sesh instead.
 “For most people engaging in typical bouts of daily exercise like cardio, strength training, and walking, there isn't any need to consume complex carbs during a workout,” Pasquariello explains.
 “In fact, it might make you feel a bit sluggish or nauseous to do so.”

 Instead, she recommends consuming complex carbs (within your normal dietary and meal patterns) an hour or two before exercising.
 This window provides adequate time for the carbs to break down and fuel your workout of choice.